 5. Treat yourself

 Cook something indulgent.
+Or healthy.
 Treat yourself to something nice.
 And just like with your hot drink of choice — put the cartoons on, ask someone to watch your child — but make sure you can actually enjoy eating your treat.